Lascade-Co/firebase-user-importer/readme.md

    ```

 ## Result
-The script will import the user Authentication data from Firebase to the imported_users.csv file in the root directory of the project.
+The script will import the user Authentication data from Firebase to the `outputfile` variable value in the root directory of the project.